Heads of State (film)

-Heads of State is a 2025 American action comedy film directed by Ilya Naishuller.
-It stars Idris Elba and John Cena as the UK Prime Minister and US President, respectively, who are forced to work together when they become the targets of a foreign adversary.
-Priyanka Chopra, Jack Quaid, Paddy Considine, Stephen Root, and Carla Gugino also star.
+Heads of State is a 2025 action comedy film directed by Ilya Naishuller.
+It stars Idris Elba as the British Prime Minister and John Cena as the President of the United States, two world leaders who are forced to work together after becoming targets of a foreign adversary.
+The supporting cast includes Priyanka Chopra, Jack Quaid, Paddy Considine, Stephen Root, and Carla Gugino.

-Heads of State was released worldwide by Amazon MGM Studios via Prime Video on July 2, 2025.
+The film was released worldwide on July 2, 2025, by Amazon MGM Studios via Prime Video.

 Plot

 A joint team of MI6 agents and CIA officers, led by senior agent Noel Bisset, are in Buñol, Spain, during the La Tomatina festival, chasing Russian arms dealer Viktor Gradov.
 Bisset's team are ambushed and killed, and Gradov acquires a link to ECHELON, the global surveillance program used by the Anglosphere intelligence alliance Five Eyes.

 Sam Clarke, the UK Prime Minister, receives a state visit from the newly elected United States President Will Derringer, a former action movie star.
-The two do not get along due to their differing views on leadership, and a public argument breaks out between them during a join press conference.
+The two do not get along due to their differing views on leadership, and a public argument breaks out between them during a joint press conference.
 Their respective aides Quincy and Bradshaw convince them to fly to the upcoming NATO summit in Trieste together aboard Air Force One to present a united front to the world.

 During the flight, Air Force One is shot down by Gradov's men.
 Clarke and Derringer escape using parachutes but are stranded in Belarus and presumed dead by the rest of the world.
 Realizing that someone in their inner circle has betrayed them to Gradov, the two journey to a safe house in Warsaw with CIA officer Marty Comer.
 Gradov's men, led by assassins Sasha and Olga, attack the safehouse.
 Comer kills the majority of the attackers before being shot in the head.
 Clarke and Derringer escape with the help of Bisset, who survived Gradov's attack in Spain.